IvanHornung/Pandemic-Simulator/README.md

 * Once a Boid becomes paranoid, the only way it can lose the paranoia is to undergo infection and recovery
 * If a Boid is **<span style="color:rgb(174,243,177);">paranoid</span>**, it loses all trust in everybody and attempts to distance itself from every Boid as if they were all dead bodies.
 * aka *the social distancing Boid*.
+* Can be artificial summoned by pressing the `U` key.

+## Additional Features

+### Altering Environment

+* Clicking on the screen will add a new healthy Boid to that location.
+* Pressing the `;` key decrease the separation force between Boids.
+  * Can be used to simulate public gatherings.
+* Pressing the `P` key increases the separation force between Boids.
+  * Can be used to simulate social distancing.
+* Pressing the `\` clears the grid of all Boids.
+  * Made to be a demonstration environment.
+  * (Note: there is always at least one infectant, and Boids spawn naturally).
+* See "Types of Boids" for artificially summoning types of Boids using keystrokes.
+  * Ex: Healthy Boid can be artificial summoned by pressing the `R` key.

+### Music and Sounds

+* Pressing the `/` key stops the main music.
+* Pressing the `.` key will restart the main music.
+  * (only do this if you have turned off the music already, otherwise there will be two tracks playing simultaneously).
+* Keys `1` through `9` and `0` play their own unique sounds.
+  * Ex: `1` triggers `newpatient.wav` to play, the sound that goes off whenever a healthy Boid becomes infected.
+* Pressing the `B` key creates a bell noise.
+* Pressing the `N` key creates an ambulance siren noise.